Polycystic Ovarian Syndrome

 Understanding Some Of The Causes

 The syndrome encompasses a broad spectrum of signs and symptoms, and is considered a hyperandrogenic problem (too many androgens – that is male hormones) and ovarian failure.
-50% of women with PCOS are overweight or obese and this seems to play a key role.
+Women who are overweight or obese plays a key role.
 Insulin is commonly elevated in these individuals, and insulin availability at the ovarian tissue can promote the production of androgens.
 Estrogen dominance, decrease in sex hormone binding globulin (SHBG) and increased activity of the opioid system of the hypothalamic-pituitary-adrenal axis may also be related.

 Ultrasounds will identify cysts, and there are many test that can be done to get a really good idea of what is happening in the body: